 If you are eligible, hospital social workers can provide help including:

-- assessment for community care services, including, personal care, domestic support and day care
+- assessment for care and support needs, including, personal care, domestic support and day care

 - assessment for, and advice about, choosing a residential or nursing home, if that is what you need

 - information about services provided by other relevant organisations that may be able to help you